SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 16 July, 2024 at 23:34:39
+# Last Refreshed - 17 July, 2024 at 23:34:37
 The Latest Activity was a Ride -

-<b>I'll just go out for an hour Traci!!</b>
+<b>So good yesterday,  did it again today</b>

-which happened on 16 July, 2024 at 17:06:38
+which happened on 17 July, 2024 at 18:06:00

-Which is 0 years, 0 months, 0 days, 6 hours and 28 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11903812559
+You can see it here https://www.strava.com/activities/11913133017

 ## Number of Rides
 How many rides have I done each year?